okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-oidc-protocols/main/index.md

 Your first step is to generate a code verifier and challenge:

 * Code verifier: Random URL-safe string with a minimum length of 43 characters
-* Code challenge: Base64 URL-encoded SHA-256 hash of the code verifier
+* Code challenge: Base64URL-encoded SHA-256 hash of the code verifier

 You need to add code in your SPA app to create the code verifier and code challenge.